Spenz7/SC2006_SWE/README.md

 OTP-secured registration using Twilio SMS, note that due to Twilio free-account limitations, only 1 phone number works (Use 93898718, Spencer's phone number) for account registration
+Note that the OTP will be printed on the console as well once app.py is run and the GET OTP button is pressed from the website.
+The tester can then use the OTP printed on the console as the OTP to key into the website.
+Reason being tester won't have access to the phone with the phone number 93898718.

 Integrated dashboards for both agents and sellers